Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 We describe two classes of threats:

 * Privacy [@!RFC6973] Threats
-  * Privacy terminology, threats to privacy and mitigations are as described in Sections 3, 5 and 6 of [@!RFC6973].
+  * Privacy terminology, threats to privacy and mitigations are described in Sections 3, 5 and 6 of [@!RFC6973].
 We note here that in [@!RFC6973] the threat intrusion is defined as "intrusion into one's life rather than direct intrusion into one's communications".